How Does a Diverse Community Come Together to Create a Single Vision of the Future?

 After more than 15 years of operation, touching every part of the digital economy, a global non-profit found itself in need of a robust organizational strategy.
 Inextricably linked with the growth of the Internet, they were keenly aware of how rapidly the digital, political, economic, and social landscapes were shifting.
 As a non-profit with just a few hundred staff but thousands of stakeholders around the world, they also faced unique challenges gathering input and building consensus.
 Despite these challenges, they realized it was time to update their strategic planning process, to start creating coherent visions of how the organization needed to evolve, rather than just operational plans.

 The client, having already worked closely with XPLANE through a leadership transition, contacted us to collaborate on a true five-year strategic plan that would help them anticipate and prepare for coming change.
-To open the engagement, the XPLANE team created a short animation to introduce the planning process to the broader community and invite their participation; we then held a two-day workshop with the board of directors to frame the conversation.
+To open the engagement, the XPLANE team created a short animation to introduce the planning process to the broader community and invite their participation; we then held a two-day workshop (incorporating hands-on, participatory visual thinking and Gamestorming exercises) with the board of directors to frame the conversation.